Special Dahlia Vocabulary

 Popped or Blown Center

 Popped or blown center means the pollen shows on an overly mature fully double bloom.
-The petals will soon begin to fall off and the bloom is past peak.
+The petals will soon begin to fall off and the bloom is past its peak.
 Blooms with popped or blown centers should not be entered in a dahlia competition.

 Staghorn petals are when an incurved cactus petal has an elbow instead of a smooth arc to its bend